 If you want to change your hours see Can I change my working hours?

 My child is 16.
-Are their rights any different?
+Are their rights to rest and breaks any different?

-Yes, there are different rules for young workers i.e. young people between the ages of 15 and 18.
+Yes, there are different rules for young workers i.e. young people who are 15 or over but under 18.

 A young worker should not work more than 8 hours a day or 40 hours a week.

-They should also have at least 12 hours rest a day and a rest break of at least 30 minutes.
+They should also have at least 12 hours consecutive rest in a 24-hour period and a rest break of at least 30 minutes if they are working for more than 4.5 hours per day.

 How much holiday should I get?